 Of course, you can also visit the totem pole without walking the full perimeter of the lake.
 To do this take a right turn at the Visitors Centre or park at Savill Garden and walk directly from there.

-Around the perimeter of the lake, ancient trees provide a wonderful, natural playground for children.
-And even better, the rhododendrons create hidden labyrinths, perfect for hide and seek or tree climbing.
+Around the perimeter of the lake, ancient trees create a natural playground for children, with dense rhododendron areas creating hidden labyrinths, that are perfect for hide and seek or tree climbing.

 The Valley Gardens